merolemay/DnDHistoryGenerator/README.md

 1. Clone the repository: `git clone https://github.com/merolemay/dnd-story-generator.git`
 2. Navigate to the project directory: `cd dnd-story-generator`
-3. Install the required dependencies: `pip install pyformlang`
+3. Install the required dependencies: `pip install pyformlang,ntlk`

 ## Usage

+1. Navigate to src/main
-1. Run the main script: `python main.py`
+2. run the main script: `python main.py`
-2. Immerse yourself in the interactive D&D adventure by making choices that shape the journey of your characters.
+3. Immerse yourself in the interactive D&D adventure by making choices that shape the journey of your characters.
-3. Enjoy the unfolding narrative that responds to your decisions.
+4. Enjoy the unfolding narrative that responds to your decisions.

 ## Contributions